-The accompanying unaudited condensed consolidated financial statements of ACADIA Pharmaceuticals Inc. (together with its wholly owned subsidiaries, ACADIA Pharmaceuticals AB and ACADIA Pharmaceuticals A/S, the "Company") should be read in conjunction with the audited financial statements and notes thereto as of and for the year ended December 31, 2007 included in the Company's Annual Report on Form 10-K ("Annual Report") filed with the Securities and Exchange Commission (the "SEC").
+The accompanying unaudited condensed consolidated financial statements of ACADIA Pharmaceuticals Inc. (together with its wholly owned subsidiaries, ACADIA Pharmaceuticals AB and ACADIA Pharmaceuticals A/S, the "Company") should be read in conjunction with the audited financial statements and notes thereto as of and for the year ended December 31, 2008 included in the Company's Annual Report on Form 10-K ("Annual Report") filed with the Securities and Exchange Commission (the "SEC").
 The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and in accordance with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, since they are interim statements, the accompanying financial statements do not include all of the information and notes required by GAAP for complete financial statements.
 In the opinion of management, the accompanying financial statements reflect all adjustments (consisting of normal recurring adjustments) that are necessary for a fair statement of the financial position, results of operations and cash flows for the interim periods presented.
 Interim results are not necessarily indicative of results for a full year.
+The Company evaluated all events or transactions that occurred after September 30, 2009 up through November 9, 2009, the date the Company issued these financial statements.
+During this period, the Company did not have any material recognizable subsequent events.
+The Company did have material non-recognizable subsequent events as set forth in Note 11.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and the accompanying notes.
 Actual results could differ from those estimates.